 2. Looking for a home first and a loan later

 Homebuying doesn’t begin with home searching.
-It begins with a mortgage pre-approval — unless you’re lucky to have enough money to pay cash for your first house.
+There are many things you should before buying a home, including getting a mortgage agreement in principle – unless you’re lucky to have enough money to pay cash for your first house.

 Often, first-time homebuyers “are afraid to get pre-approval,” says Steve Anderson, a broker and owner at Re/Max Benchmark Realty.
 They fear the lender may tell them they don’t qualify for a mortgage or they qualify for a loan smaller than expected.
 “So they pick a price range out of the sky and say, ‘Let’s go look for a house,’” Anderson says.